Minimum standards for rented housing

 - A sink with hot and cold water

-- A separate room, for the exclusive use of each rented unit, with a toilet, a washbasin and a fixed bath or shower with hot and cold water
+- A separate room, for the exclusive use of each rented unit, with a toilet, a washbasin and a fixed bath or shower with hot and cold water.
+These facilities must be maintained in good working order and the room must be well ventilated.

-- Windows that are located above a certain height are fitted with safety restrictors, in order to prevent falls
+- Safety restrictors on windows that are located above a certain height, to prevent falls

-- Each dwelling contains, where necessary, carbon monoxide detectors and alarms, which must be suitably located
+- A carbon monoxide alarm which must be suitably located and maintained

 Damage to your possessions